Location: |

 1999 | electric light installed. |

 Archaeologists have uncovered many icons and votive symbols, confirming that the cave was an important place of worship during the Minoan era.
 In the background of the cave is a small pond, where - according to myth - Zeus bathed and around which most of the offerings were found.
 The excavations were carried out by the English archeologist David Hogarth.
-The finds are scattered in museums all over the world from the Oxford Museum to the Louvre in Paris, France.
+The finds are scattered in museums all over the world from the Ashmolean Museum in Oxford to the Louvre in Paris, France.
+Numerous findings can be seen in the archaeological museum of Heraklion.

 The huge cave portal allows the sunlight into the first chamber.
 The trail goes down a debris slope to the cave floor.
 The entrance chamber is followed by two more chambers which are well decorated with speleothems, mostly stalactites and stalagmites.
 One chamber contains an underground lake.